schlatterbeck/snxvpn/README.rst

 architecture.
 I can only give hints for Debian installation here but the general steps will apply to other distributions, too.

+Obtaining the snx binary in the first place can usually be achieved by connecting via web-browser to the SSL-VPN site via the browser, log in and (in my installation here at least) look in the *Settings* (in german *Einstellungen*) menu for an entry native application settings or similar (german "Native Anwendungseinstellungen bearbeiten").
+In this menu I do have links for manual download of ``snx`` for Linux and Mac-OS.

 First of all if you're on a 64-bit architecture (called ``amd-64`` at least by Debian) you need to enable multi-architecture support with::